 Russia is the largest country in the world in terms of territory, with a total area of 6,601,668 square miles (17,098,242 square kilometers).
 By comparison, the United States comprises 3,794,100 square miles (9,826,675 square km).

-While Russian is the official language, and Russia has an almost 100 percent literacy rate, many Russians also speak English as a second language.
-More than 100 minority languages are spoken in Russia today, the most popular of which is Tartar, spoken by more than 3 percent of the country's population.
-Other minority languages include Ukrainian, Chuvash, Bashir, Mordvin and Chechen.
+While Russian is the official language, many Russians also speak English as a second language.
+More than 100 minority languages are spoken in Russia today, according to the BBC.
+The most popular is Dolgang, spoken by more than 5.3 percent of the country's population, according to the CIA.
+Other minority languages include Tartar, Ukrainian, Chuvash, Bashir, Mordvin and Chechen.
 Although these minority populations account for a small percentage of the overall Russian population, these languages are prominent in regional areas.

 Arts, literature and architecture

-Ballet is one of the most notable art forms coming out of Russia.
+Ballet is a popular notable art form coming out of Russia.
 Founded in 1776, the Bolshoi Ballet is a classical ballet company based at the Bolshoi Theatre in Moscow and known throughout the world.
 The Mariinsky Ballet in Saint Petersburg is another famous ballet company in Russia.

 Russian nesting dolls are well-known symbols of the country.
 These sets of dolls, known as matrioshka dolls, consist of a wooden figure that can be pulled apart to reveal another smaller version of the same image inside, and so on, often with six or more dolls nested inside one another.
 The painting of each doll, which can be extremely elaborate, usually symbolizes a Russian peasant girl in traditional costume.

-Colorfully painted onion domes, which first appeared during the reign of Ivan the Terrible, are commonplace in Russian architecture and are predominant atop church structures.
+Colorfully painted onion domes first appeared during the reign of Ivan the Terrible, according to Lonely Planet.
+They are commonplace in Russian architecture and are predominant atop church structures.
 It has been speculated that they represent burning candles or vaults to heaven and often appear in groups of three representing the Holy Trinity.
-The domes of Saint Basil's Cathedral, one of the prime examples of onion domes, have not been altered since the 16th century.

-One of the most well-known traditional Russian foods is borshch, also spelled borscht, a beet soup that is full of vegetables and meat and typically served with a dollop of sour cream, a staple of many Russian dishes.
+One of the most well-known traditional Russian foods that may seem strange to an outsider is borshch, also spelled borscht.
+This is a beet soup that is full of vegetables and meat and is typically served with a dollop of sour cream, a staple of many Russian dishes.

 Caviar, or ikra, traditionally made from the eggs of sturgeon found in the Black Sea or Caspian Sea, is often served on dark, crusty bread or with blini, which are similar to pancakes or crepes.
 Blini are also served rolled up with a variety of fillings, ranging from jam to cheese and onions, or even chocolate syrup.